Kirtland's snake: Habitat

 The preferred natural habitats of C. kirtlandii are forest, grassland, and wetlands such as swamps and marshes.
 It is almost always found very close to a water source, even though it is less aquatic than water snakes of the genus Nerodia which share its geographic range.
 Field studies have shown that populations are found within areas with abundant grass, herbaceous vegetation, and shrubs during the spring season.

 Conservation status

 The species Clonophis kirtlandii is listed as endangered in Indiana, Michigan, and Pennsylvania.
-It is listed as threatened in Illinois and Ohio, though current research in Ohio is leaning towards the snake being listed as vulnerable.
+It is listed as threatened in Illinois and Ohio.
+In Missouri, it is listed as a "Species of Conservation Concern".

 Diet

 Kirtland's snake preys primarily on earthworms, slugs, minnows, salamanders, frogs, and toads.
-It has also been found to prey on juvenile crayfish, earthworms, slugs, small minnows, and leeches.
+It has also been found to prey on juvenile crayfish and leeches.

-Defensive behavior
+Behavior

 When alarmed C. kirtlandii flattens its entire body to a remarkable thinness, and becomes rigid.
-Kirtland's snake will also coil up into a disc the size of about a quarter in an attempt to hide from potential threats.
-If this does not succeed, it will then flee instead of fight.
+Most information about the behavior of this species is anecdotal, given its small populations and patchy occurrence.
+When inactive, Kirtland's snake coils into a small disc.

 No person on record has ever been bitten by a Kirtland's snake.
 This species prefers intimidation, hiding, and fleeing rather than any form of fighting.